kanhaiyasingh12/Non-AKS-Azure-Estate/QA_ENV/Meeting_Presenter_Notes_Non_AKS_Q.md

 ### Opening Statement

-> "I have completed the comprehensive SRE discovery of the Helios QA Non-AKS Estate.
-While the environment is significantly more consolidated than DEV (16 resources vs. 37), I discovered **two critical blockers** that currently break QA workflows: two SOP Factory microservices are running generic Microsoft 'Hello World' placeholder images on mismatched ports (8090/8091 vs 80), causing 100% request failures.
+> "I have completed the detailed SRE discovery for the Helios QA Non-AKS Estate.
+The environment is more organized than DEV (16 resources vs. 37).

+> I found two critical issues that break QA workflows:

+>  two SOP Factory microservices are running placeholder Microsoft "Hello World" images on the mismatch ports (8090/8091 instead of 80), causing all requests to fail.
 >
-> Additionally, a failed Container App Environment has been orphaned since June, Service Bus has accumulated over **31,000 dead-lettered messages**, and **15 out of 16 resources are running completely dark** with zero diagnostic settings.
+> Additionally, a failed Container App Environment has been orphaned since June.

+>Service Bus has accumulated over **31,000 dead-lettered messages**, and **15 out of 16 resources are running completely dark** with zero diagnostic settings.

 ---